 In addition to the general scheduling policies outlined above, the following policies apply to student organizations.

-To reserve facilities in the Rackham Building, a student organization must register first with the Central Student Government.
-Organizations can register online through the Central Student Government website and must provide the Facilities Office with a ShortCode issued by the Student Organizations Accounting Service (SOAS) starting with the number 9 to reserve space.
+To reserve facilities in the Rackham Building, a student organization must register first with Student Life Campus Involvement and provide the Facilities Office with a ShortCode issued by the Student Organizations Accounting Service (SOAS) starting with the number 9 to reserve space.
 Because the Facilities Office is unable to process reservations without the ShortCode, no student organization can schedule Rackham facilities prior to registration with the SOAS.

 Events held by undergraduate groups will be limited to banquets and academic events, such as seminars, conferences, symposia, and lectures.
 Only graduate student groups may hold social events.